act-framework/act/docs/api/main.md

 # main

-The `main` function is the most important function in App, since it bootstraps your whole app.
+The `main` function is the most important function in Act, since it bootstraps your whole app.

 ### Params